 4. American Express Platinum Charge Card

-The iconic American Express Platinum Charge Card also churns out the equivalent of one Asia Mile mile per dollar spent on everyday charges (delivered as one Membership Rewards Ascent Premium point) and with 80,000 bonus Asia Miles up for grabs after spending $1,500 on purchases within the first three months, but against a higher $1,200 annual fee and without a companion Visa or Mastercard to use where AMEX isn’t accepted.
+The iconic American Express Platinum Charge Card also churns out the equivalent of one Asia Mile mile per dollar spent on everyday charges (delivered as one Membership Rewards Ascent Premium point) and with 100,000 bonus Asia Miles up for grabs when applying by October 2 2017 and spending $1,500 on purchases within the first three months, but against a higher $1,200 annual fee and without a companion Visa or Mastercard to use where AMEX isn’t accepted.

 However, dining out at most Australian restaurants attracts a higher 3 Asia Miles per dollar spent, with 2 Asia Miles earned per dollar on all airline, hotel and overseas transactions (up to 300,000 Asia Miles per year, after which all transactions earn 1 Asia Mile per $1), except for government, utility and insurance payments which always attract the equivalent of 0.5 Asia Miles per dollar spent.